rishabhjain2026/chatbot/readme.md

 # My Chatbot Project

+run --> messge -->content in the second vala and change the question according to you

 ## Overview

 This is a simple AI-powered chatbot project.
 Initially, I attempted to build it using **LangChain**, but I found it difficult to set up and work with.
 To simplify development, I switched to using **OpenRouter**'s API to generate responses from AI models.